 My other writings are mostly random quips, rants, blurts, puns (the lowest form of humor) and miscellaneous wordplay, mostly found on my Facebook page, elsewhere on this personal blog, or on my various work and project sites…

-Oh, and in honor of the main source of my inspiration, in his loving memory, and because the world deserves to enjoy his words too, I’ve recently launched a site about my Dad’s writing: George Murray, Poet.
+Oh, and in honor of the main source of my inspiration, in his loving memory, and because the world deserves to enjoy his words too, I maintain a site about my Dad’s writing: George Murray, Poet.